MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-sql-server-reporting.md

 > - MSSQL on Windows: ROWS Data Allocated Free Space (MB)
 > - MSSQL on Windows: ROWS Data Free Space Total (MB)
 > - MSSQL on Windows: ROWS Data Allocated Free Space (%)
-> - MSSQL on Windows: ROWS Data Free Space Total (%)To open the report, perform the following steps:
+> - MSSQL on Windows: ROWS Data Free Space Total (%)

 Once these rules and discoveries have had time to collect data to report on, the report can be executed by following these steps: